 Doubletop in the summer is a different experience than the winter.
 Distance and elevation climbed are the same, but the lack of extreme cold, snow, and ice, and length of the day make it easier, but still not easy.

-The deep redolent aroma of the spruce and fir which seems to increase with the warm and damp soil is something that almost every Catskill hiker can longingly cherish.
+The deep redolent aroma of the spruce and fir, which seems to increase with the warm and damp soil, is something that almost every Catskill hiker can longingly cherish.

 In the summer, we can hike faster.
-Chris and I made it to the bushwhack point in 20-minutes and up to the 3300′ mark where we terminated our winter climb in 90-minutes.
+Chris and I made it to the bushwhack point in 20-minutes and up to the 3300′ mark, where we terminated our winter climb in 90-minutes.

-We arrived at the summit in about 2-hours from the trailhead having traveled a total of 2.5-miles.
+We arrived at the summit in about 2-hours from the trailhead, having traveled a total of 2.5-miles.
 Of course, having the herd path helped!

 The first growth summit of Doubletop is crowned in a sweet subalpine forest.
-The 3500 canister on a lifeless tree in a small open spot.
+The 3500 canister is on a lifeless tree in a small open spot.
 After the aborted winter attempt, Chris was thrilled to be on top!

 Extending your hike to the south peak adds another 0.7-miles round trip to your day.
 Some people look for a plane wreck on the SE face of the lower peak coming from Big Indian a beautiful but arduous 10.5-mile R/T trek with over 3100′ of climbing if you’re coming from the Biscuit Brook parking area.

 phone (845) 256-3000 (M-F 8:30AM - 4:30PM), email: firstname.lastname@example.org

 Law Enforcement, Emergency & Ranger: 518-408-5850 or dial 911

 |Location:||Towns of Denning, Shadaken and Hardenburgh in Ulster County|